 NEW PRIORITIZED LIST OF RECOMMENDATIONS

-Develop a living DEIJ framework of reflectionary questions to guide and evaluate all actions within CAEECC, CAEECC required in deliverables to describe how followed framework, and develop a process to address the evaluation of said framework.
+Develop a living JEDI framework of reflectionary questions to guide and evaluate all actions within CAEECC, CAEECC required in deliverables to describe how followed framework, and develop a process to address the evaluation of said framework.

 Should this be DEI or DEIJ/JEDI/DEJI?

 At the PUC, they address them separately.
-EJ concerns can be approached differently from DEI concerns
+EJ concerns can be approached differently from JEDI concerns

-Usually people consider DEI as the end goal, but Justice is the end goal and DEI is the tool to get there.
+Usually people consider JEDI as the end goal, but Justice is the end goal and JEDI is the tool to get there.

 Define success, highlight/spotlight examples that model towards that vision of success.

-Other ones liked: #6 (CAEECC members following DEI results in EE programs having a better DEI lens), #7.
+Other ones liked: #6 (CAEECC members following JEDI results in EE programs having a better JEDI lens), #7.

 CURRENT LIST OF RECOMMENDATIONS

-Hold CAEECC accountable to DEI recommendations once adopted by CAEECC
+Hold CAEECC accountable to JEDI recommendations once adopted by CAEECC

 Perhaps develop a strategy to evaluate accountability and perhaps includes a metric